charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

 ## Implementing the authentication API

-Then, we need to create the API to sign in via the Facebook OAuth 2.0 provider.
+We need to create the API to sign in via the Facebook OAuth 2.0 provider.
 In my GitHub repository codes, it is the SignInFacebookAsync method from the [UsersController class](https://github.com/charlehsin/net5-webapi-tutorial/blob/main/TodoApi/Controllers/UsersController.cs).
 To explain this method better, the ordered authentication flow is described below.

+{% include figure image_path="/assets/images/coding-facebook-oauth-flow.jpg" alt="Authentication flow among the front-end, ASP.NET Core, and Facebook." caption="Authentication flow among the front-end, ASP.NET Core, and Facebook." %}

 1. The front-end application sends the target API request.
 In our codes, it is "GET /api/Users/authenticate/facebook" (handled by SignInFacebookAsync method).
 2. Upon receiving the request, SignInFacebookAsync method goes to the "challenge" flow.
 ASP.NET Core's internal FacebookHandler does the real "challenge" flow to prepare for the redirection information.
 The redirection information includes the target provider's AuthorizationEndpoint path, the client-id, and the redirection_uri, etc. ASP.NET Core internally uses "/signin-facebook" as the redirection_uri.
 We do not need to change this.
 We only need to configure this path at Facebook OAuth 2.0 provider side.
 Then Redirection (302) is returned to the front-end application.
 3. The front-end application gets Redirection (302) and redirects to the target Facebook URL to perform the authentication at Facebook.